You are here

 Chapters in Books:

-“Lacan and the Invention of the Symbolic,” forthcoming in Ahnki Mukherjee, editor, After Lacan: Literature, Theory and Psychoanalysis in the 21st Century (Cambridge University Press, 2017).
+“Beyond the Oedipus Complex: Dora, Antigone, and the Gift of the Symbolic Father,” in Ahnki Mukherjee, editor, After Lacan: Literature, Theory and Psychoanalysis in the 21st Century (Cambridge University Press, 2017).

 “Modernist Political Theologies: Carl Schmitt’s Political Theology and Walter Benjamin’s ‘Critique of Violence’,” in Jean-Michel Rabaté, editor, 1922: Literature, Culture, Politics (Cambridge: Cambridge University Press, 2014), 248-260.

 “Desuturing Desire: The Work of the Letter in the Miller-Leclaire Debate,” in Peter Hallward and Knox Peden, editors, Concept and Form Volume II: Interviews and Essays on the Cahiers pour l’Analyse (London: Verso, 2012), 89-104.

 “Weibliche Liebe und der Paulinische Universalismus,” in Verschränkungen von Symbolischem und Realem.
 Zur Aktualität von Lacans Denken in den Kulturwissenschaften, eds.
 Jochen Bonz, Gisela Febel, Insa Härtel (Berlin: Kulturverlag Kadmos, 2006).

 “Mit dem Engel ringen,” in Wieder Religion ?
 Christentum im zeitgenössischen kritischen Denken (Lacan, Zizek, Badiou u.a.), eds.
 Marc De Kesel and Dominiek Hoens (Wenen: Turia + Kant, November 2005), 66-80.